scalz/MySensors-HW/MyTinyCamel/README.md

 - some coding
 ...

-Note : it is still in dev. so not tested.
-I am waiting for the pcbs.
+Note : it is still in dev. there are some issues which will be fixed in next rev soon